harta55/EnTAP/docs/source/basic_usage.rst

     * Point to |config_file| for specifying paths

 * (- - database-out)
-    * Specify an output directory for the databases to be sent to
+    * Specify an output directory for the databases to be sent to (recommended)
     * This will send the Taxonomic Database, GO Database, and any DIAMOND databases to this location
     * EggNOG database will not be sent here as it must remain in the EggNOG directory